DOAJ/doaj-kit/content-writing/accessibility.md

 ## Tables
 - Should only be used to present information and not for adding formatting
-- For simple data use a list instead of table - Google Doc tables are difficult to make accessible.
+- For simple data use a list instead of a table - Google Doc tables are difficult to make accessible.

 ## Columns
 - When using columns, screenreaders will not understand columns created by using the tab key or spacebar to create the visual appearance of columns.
-A screenreader will not understand the proper reading order and may jump across columns, reading text left-to-right.
+A screenreader will not understand the proper reading order and may jump across columns, reading text left to right.
 - Use column formatting instead.
   - Highlight the text that you need to format
   - Click the format menu